Articles

 -

 Marketing is full of buzzwords and acronyms, usually not very well-defined.
-‘Go-to-market’ (GTM) is certainly one of those terms – it seemed to creep into the vernacular a few years ago, and many companies now use it, but few define it clearly.
+‘Go-to-market’ (GTM) is certainly one of those terms – it seemed to creep into business language a few years ago, and many companies now use it, but few define it clearly.
 Ask five sales and marketing professionals what GTM means, and you’ll get five…

 -